 • What medical issues did the participants have during the trial?
-The most common medical issues that the doctors thought may be related to AVP-786 were dizziness and falling.
+The most common medical issues that the doctors thought may be related to AVP-786 were dizziness, falling, and difficulty walking (gait disturbance).

 More details about the results of this trial are included later in this summary.